19 Weeks Pregnant: Ultrasound, Symptoms, & Belly Size

 Care Tips

 Pregnancy is certainly one of the most beautiful journeys of a woman’s life.
 However, it becomes increasingly important to keep yourself and your baby safe by doing everything right.
 Find a list of the anticipated pregnancy Dos and Don’ts that can help you with this.
-Above all, keep yourself in prime condition that should help you carry your kid without a hitch until the time of your delivery.
+Above all, keep yourself in prime condition, which should help you carry your kid without a hitch until the time of your delivery.

 Dos